 Sheltered water training

-For your sheltered water training in the club swimming pool, you will only need to purchase the basic kit (a dive mask and snorkel) to supplement the hired scuba kit. .
+For training in the club swimming pool, you will only need to purchase a dive mask and snorkel to supplement your hired scuba kit.
 There are a wide choice of masks and snorkels available, so we advise you not to buy anything until after the first introductory lesson where advice will be offered about the different types and how you can test your mask to ensure you have the correct fitting.
 Wetsuits may be worn for pool sessions if you own them, but swimming costume and a T Shirt will be sufficient.

 Open water training

-5 x Sheltered water lessons follow from 8.30pm – 10.00pm in the Competition Pool.
+5 x Sheltered water lessons from 8.00pm – 9.30pm in the Competition Pool at Bracknell Leisure Centre (Everyone Active).

 Open water assessment